 HOT TIP: Some people add the transcript of their video for the description and a link to the original transcript if the entire transcript doesn’t fit within the description box.

-What Should I Avoid When Designing My YouTube Descriptions?
+What Should I Avoid When Designing My YouTube Description?

-YouTube is very clear about what should be avoided when scripting your descriptions.
+YouTube is very clear about what should be avoided when scripting your description.

 - Special characters like <> because YouTube doesn’t want you to write HTML code in the description.

 - Copyright infringement.